RyanBK/hoffman2-demo/README.md

 # Basic Navigation Commands

-To SSH into the cluster:
+To SSH into the cluster.
+You likely will not see your password typing in as the terminal hides the characters.

 ```
 ssh USERNAME@hoffman2.idre.ucla.edu